Contract management software pricing without the fine print

 - On-premises: Usually requires a larger initial investment in licensing and infrastructure, plus ongoing IT support costs

-Most modern solutions are cloud-based, offering greater flexibility and simplified maintenance.
+Most modern contract lifecycle management software solutions are cloud-based, offering greater flexibility and simplified maintenance.

 2. Feature set and capabilities